-It is highly speculative at this point as to when and how some of the opportunities might be realized given that many of the building blocks are just now being put in place, but it does suggest that Prince George could be moving into a period of significant industrial development tied directly and indirectly to its developing intermodal sector.
+It is highly speculative at this point as to when and how such opportunities might be realized given that many of the building blocks are just now being put in place, but it does suggest that Prince George could be moving into a period of significant industrial development tied directly and indirectly to its developing intermodal sector.
+The issue from an economic development perspective is to ensure that, if and when such opportunities present themselves, there is an appropriate supply of industrial land available to meet demand without lengthy delays that could lead to the opportunities being lost.